Xentrk/x3mRouting/README.md

     load_ASN_ipset_iface.sh 2 NETFLIX AS2906 dir=/mnt/sda1/Backups

-Delete IPSET NETFLIX and remove routing via VPN Client 2 (the AS Number is not required when using the delete function):
+Delete IPSET NETFLIX and remove routing via VPN Client 2 (the AS Number parameter is not required when using the delete function):

     load_ASN_ipset_iface.sh 2 NETFLIX del